pauloguevarac/pauloguevarac.github.io/_tabs/about.md

 ---

 ## 🌟 **Interests**
-- Open-source contributions (maintainer of [GitHub repositories](https://github.com/johndoe)).
 - Cloud-native technologies and serverless computing.
-- Tech blogging and mentoring junior engineers.
+- Tech blogging.
+- IoT for home and life automation.

 ---